Mental Health Crisis and Suicide Prevention

 - Withdrawing from friends, family, and society.

-- Feeling anxious, agitated, or unable to sleep or sleeping all the time.
+- Feeling anxious, agitated, or unable to sleep

 - Experiencing dramatic mood changes.